 Fashion has always been an integral part of our culture in Nigeria.
 Each culture has its own unique outfits that distinguish it from the other ones.
 Just by an outfit, you can tell what tribe they are trying to denote.
 Nigerians have always had a deep love for clothes and the way they are worn.

 The fashion design industry is becoming very large with the high demand for trends and the effects of social media in our society.
 To celebrate an occasion in Nigeria what is popularly known as Aso-Ebi is always sold out to the guest who is invited.
-The Aso-Ebi is a fabric which is expected to be worn by the guest on the day of the Occasion and because of that tailors are highly demanded such an occasion to make the fabric into a dress design.
+The Aso-Ebi is a fabric that is expected to be worn by the guest on the day of the Occasion and because of that tailors are highly demanded such an occasion to make the fabric into a dress design.
 “Seventy per cent of Nigerians prefer to visit Aso Ebi tailors to make 'made-to-fit outfits' for them than pay some ridiculous amount to foreign brands,” says Badaru-Atoyebi Modupe, editor of the website The Aso Ebi Junkie.

 Learning to sew could mean mending clothes instead of discarding them or could mean constructing and sewing a new one. the next thing is enrolling for sewing lessons and then finding the exact sewing machine that will suit your need, for example?